 Early History of the Homem family

-Another 134 words (10 lines of text) covering the years 1273, 1653, 1664, 1724 and 1777 are included under the topic Early Homem History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Homem research.
+Another 67 words (5 lines of text) covering the years 1273, 1653, 1518, 1585, 1664, 1724 and 1777 are included under the topic Early Homem History in all our PDF Extended History products and printed products wherever possible.